ilyasstalha/xlsx-to-xml/README.md

 Row and cell tag names can be customised to whatever you want.

+The backend is a NodeJS server that serves the static index.html and its resources.
+The conversion operations are performed entirely on the front-end, utlising several libraries - namely js-xlsx (<a href="/SheetJS/js-xlsx">https://github.com/SheetJS/js-xlsx</a>) to read the spreadsheet and RactiveJS (<a href="/ractivejs/ractive">https://github.com/ractivejs/ractive</a>) to render the UI.

 To install:
 <ol>
-  <li>Download and unzip the attached or the latest version from Github (https://github.com/ljelewis/xlsx-to-xml).
+  <li>Download or clone the latest version.
   <li>Install NodeJS (which should include NPM) if you don't have it installed already (https://nodejs.org).
-  <li>Browse to the folder on the command line and enter "npm install".
+  <li>Browse to the folder on the command line and enter "npm install" to download Node dependencies.
 </ol>

 To use:

 <ol>
   <li>You need to run in a modern browser.
-So far I've tested in Chrome.
+So far I've tested in Chrome and Firefox (versions 50 and 43, respectively, at time of writing).</li>
   <li>Browse to the folder on the command line and enter "node server.js" to run the app on the default port (8888).
-To run on a different port include the port number in the command, after server.js.
+To run on a different port include the port number as the second argument to the node command when starting the app (e.g. "node server.js 8889").</li>
-  <li>A browser should open automatically or open one yourself and browse to the app's URL, which should be shown in the console (usually http://localhost:8888).
+  <li>A browser should open automatically or open one yourself and browse to the app's URL, which should be shown in the console (http://localhost:8888 if on the default port).</li>
-  <li>Choose the file you want to convert and the app will process it immediately, outputting each worksheet in its own tab.
+  <li>Choose the file you want to convert and the app will process it immediately, outputting each worksheet in its own tab. </li>
-  <li>Use the conversion settings and other controls to customise the tags and tabs and remove rows from the output.
+  <li>Use the conversion settings and other controls to customise the tags and tabs and remove rows from the output.</li>
 </ol>

+<strong>NOTE: </strong>The version of js-xlsx included in this package is a slightly modded version of the latest version from May 2016.
+The pull request is in the queue (https://github.com/SheetJS/js-xlsx/pull/420).